 I can NOT believe this year is half over!
-This weekend marks the halfway point of 182.5 days, which means we are officially at the half-way point of 2017.
+This weekend makes the halfway point of 182.5 days, which means we are officially at the half-way point of 2017.

 At the beginning of the year I decided to join the bullet journal craze, and in February, I shared with you my start-up ideas here.